-Mean wind vectors at a nominal wind turbine hub-height of ~ 100 m a.g.l. under LLJ and non-LLJ conditions suggest marked difference in both the mean wind direction in winter and spring and the mean wind directions (averaged in polar space) associated with LLJ and non-LLJ conditions (Figure 5(a) and (b)).
-The mean winter flow direction for both LLJs and non-LLJs exhibits a westerly component for all grid cells considered, while easterly flow components are more common during the spring months.
-Rotor plane wind directions during LLJ events exhibit more spatial variability than during non-LLJ events.
-Springtime LLJs exhibit less spatial variability in wind direction than winter LLJs, coinciding with the increased frequency of winter LLJs compared to spring LLJs.
-Springtime LLJs are most frequently associated with northeasterly flow over the northeast of the state, while winter LLJs are most frequently associated with southwesterly flow in the northwest of the state.
-Analyses of the seasonality and spatial variability of mean LLJ wind directions indicate that, during winter over the western portion of the state, LLJs are predominantly associated with southerly wind directions, while over eastern Iowa the LLJs are associated with more northerly flow (Figure 5(a)).
-Conversely, springtime LLJs over almost all of the state are dominated by easterly wind directions and are generally of substantially shorter duration over the western half of Iowa (Figure 5).
+- 210 Mean wind vectors at a nominal wind turbine hub-height of ~ 100 m a.g.l. under LLJ and non-LLJ conditions suggest marked difference in both the mean wind direction in winter and spring and the mean wind directions (averaged in polar space) associated with LLJ and non-LLJ conditions (Figure 5(a) and (b)).
+The mean winter flow direction for both LLJ and non-LLJ is westerly, while easterly flow is more common during the spring months.
+Springtime LLJ are most frequently associated with northeasterly flow over the northeast of the state, - 215 while winter LLJ are most frequently associated with southwesterly flow in the northwest of the state.
+Analyses of the seasonality and spatial variability of mean LLJ wind directions indicate that, during winter over the western portion of the state, LLJ are predominantly associated with southerly wind directions, while over eastern Iowa the LLJ are associated with more northerly flow (Figure 5a).
+Conversely, springtime LLJ over almost all of the state are dominated by easterly wind directions and are generally of substantially shorter duration over the western half 220 of Iowa (Figure 5).

 Fig 5. - (a) - Dec-Feb.
 Regional elevation (m) with contours of regions of highest 10% of LLJ frequency (>.26).
-Average LLJ (-) and non-LLJ (white) wind vectors at nominal turbine hub height of 100 m; (b) - Mar-May.
-Regional elevation (m) with contours (black, contour values given in white markers) of regions of highest 10% of LLJ frequency (>.19).
+Average LLJ (---) and non-LLJ (white) wind vectors at nominal turbine hub height of 100 m; (b) - Mar-May.
+Regional elevation (m) with contours of regions of highest 10% of LLJ frequency (>.19).
 Average LLJ and non-LLJ wind vectors at nominal turbine hub height of 100 m; (c) - Dec-Feb.
 Regional mean LLJ duration; (d) - Mar-May.
 Regional mean LLJ duration.
 Black markers indicate wind turbine locations.

 This variation in LLJ intensity and duration by season and location may reflect differences in LLJ genesis mechanisms.
 The western portion of Iowa exhibits substantially more complex terrain and thus may be subject to stronger thermal (radiative) and dynamic forcing at the meso- and micro-scales.
-Consequently, this region may be subject to density-driven slope and valley winds that may induce LLJs via the Holton mechanism, particularly during winter (Holton, 1967).
+Consequently, this region may be subject to density-driven slope and valley winds that may induce LLJ via the Holton mechanism, particularly during winter (Holton, 1967).
 The increase of LLJ frequency in the northeast during the spring is also associated with an increase in LLJ speed when compared to LLJ wind speeds for the region in winter and may have a greater forcing contribution from the Blackadar mechanism (Blackadar, 1957).